Subscribe to updates

 Summary

-The Social Inclusion and Community Safety Policy and Accountability Committee is scheduled to discuss the council's revenue budget for the upcoming financial year and review the performance of the Law Enforcement Team.
-The committee will also consider proposals for the medium-term financial strategy.
+The Social Inclusion and Community Safety Policy and Accountability Committee was scheduled to discuss the council's revenue budget for the upcoming year and the medium-term financial strategy.
+The committee was also set to receive an update on the performance of the Law Enforcement Team.

 2026/27 Revenue Budget and Medium-Term Financial Strategy